Wojciech Zaleski

-Wojciech Zaleski (1906 - 1961) was a Polish right-wing politician, co-founder of the National Radical Camp (1934), and activist of Konfederacja Narodu.
+Wojciech Zaleski (1906 - 1961) was a Polish right-wing politician, co-founder of the National Radical Camp (1934), and activist of Confederation of the Nation.

 Zaleski was born on 17 April 1906 in unknown location in Ukraine.
 He studied at Lwow University and Jagiellonian University, graduating in 1928.
 In 1931, at the age of 25, he was awarded the doctorate in law, and his field of expertise was economy.
 Zaleski wrote a number of articles about economy and society, his works were featured mostly in nationalistic press.
 In the late 1920s and early 1930s, he was an active member of the National Party (Poland).
 Disappointed with the party policies, on 14 April 1934 he co-founded the National Radical Camp (1934) (ONR), signing the historic Declaration of the ONR.

 Since Zaleski was a renowned figure among Polish nationalists, he created economic program of the ONR.
 In 1937, he issued a manifesto “Poland Without Proletariat”, in which he wrote about the “third way”, beyond Capitalism and Communism.
 In 1938, he was named editor in chief of the popular right-wing daily ABC.